mfarizky/ligres-uber-lyft/README.md

     ```bash
     jupyter notebook
     ```
-3. Open the `London_Crime_Analysis.ipynb` notebook and run the cells to see the analysis and visualizations.
+3. Open the `Linear_Regression.ipynb` notebook and run the cells to see the analysis and visualizations.

 ## Features
 - **Data Cleaning:** Preprocessing and cleaning the dataset for analysis.
-- **Exploratory Data Analysis (EDA):** Statistical analysis and visualization of crime trends and patterns.
+- **Exploratory Data Analysis (EDA):** Statistical analysis and visualization of several dependent variables.
-- **Time Series Analysis:** Analyzing crime trends over time.
-- **Geospatial Analysis:** Mapping crime data to visualize geographical distribution.

-## Visualization
-The project includes several visualizations to help understand the crime data, such as:
-- Crime trends over the years.
-- Distribution of crime types.
-- Heatmaps of crime incidents by borough.
-- Time series plots of crime rates.
+- **Linear Regression:** Analyzing factor influencing pricing Uber vs Lyft.
+- **Model Inference:**predicting dependent variable (prices) using influenced factors.

 ## Contributing
 Contributions are welcome!
 If you have any ideas, suggestions, or issues, feel free to open an issue or submit a pull request.